dmbarbour/wikilon/docs/AboutABC.md

 ### Iteration and Termination

 ABC can support ad-hoc loops via a fixpoint combinator.
-However, for many use cases, fixpoint is unnecessary.
+For many use cases, fixpoint is unnecessary.
 Numbers, texts, and sequences enable iteration via simple application.

 As a general rule, ABC assumes correct computations will terminate.
-ABC has no use for an infinite computation.
-Effects require returning with a request for an effect and a continuation.
-If a static analysis can prove non-termination for a computation, that's certainly an error.
+Use of annotation `{&lazy}` enables infinite structures to be represented transparently and efficiently, assuming they're only partially observed.